quadvvvv/ModelEarth-feed/README.md

 Place your name here if your working on an update.

 1.)
-TO DO: Update Yarn Build to make the player into an embeddable widget by saving a copy of the index-xxxx.js and index-xxxx.css files as feedplayer.js and feedplayer.css in dist/assets.
-We've replaced vite.config.js with vite.config-upcoming.js as one possible way to copy the files, but it's not working yet.
-Once generating, change the "WIDGET EMBED SAMPLE" in feed/intro.html to use feedplayer.js and feedplayer.css.
+TO DO: Update the Yarn Build to make the player an embeddable widget.
+Here's possible <a href="https://chatgpt.com/share/b847e2c7-732b-4f28-b069-7a58bc107d93">setup info in ChatGPT</a>.

+In the existing code, we tried to automate copying the index-xxxxxxxx.js and index-xxxxxxxx.css files to feedplayer.js and feedplayer.css within [dist/assets](https://github.com/ModelEarth/feed/tree/main/dist/assets).
+We replaced vite.config.js with vite.config-upcoming.js, but it's not working yet (the copy might run before the build completes).
+Once generating a consistant .js and .css file name, edit feed/intro.html to use feedplayer.js and feedplayer.css (or whatever .js file name is standard for a Vite widget).
+Also adjust so the widget can be played on the main feed/index.html page.

 2.)
 DONE: Update the code to display images within the video sequence - By Fanyi